 Running September through June.
 Come and meet your neighbours and indulge your love of books in this relaxed Book Club environment.
 We will provide the books.
 Refreshments will also be provided, but please bring your own mug.
 Due to high interest we have had to start a waiting list.
 Please call 613-256-1037 or email Margo firstname.lastname@example.org to place your name on the list.

 Free One on One Tech Tutoring

 For more details on availability and appointment bookings click here.
 Available until December 31st, 2018.

 Our Teen Advisory Group is a venue for teens in grades 9 through 12 to develop leadership skills, create library programs and influence our teen collection, while gaining community service hours!
 This is a great opportunity to:

 - Volunteer at programs such as travelogues, technology workshops, and other library

 - Write book reviews for our review blog

 - Create book or art displays and make recommendations to improve our teen spaces

 Meetings are held in the Almonte Branch meeting room.
 To join email Katherine Pillsworth email@example.com or call 613-256-1037.
 Don’t forget to check out the Group’s blog!

 Our community is remarkably well traveled and this program allows for the sharing of travel advice, stories and photographs.
-Contact Katherine Pillsworth email@example.com for more information.
+For more information visit the travelogue series page.
+Contact Katherine Pillsworth firstname.lastname@example.org if you have any questions.